$458,239Average Value$183Average Price per Sq Ft1Home For Sale

 View GreatSchools Rating Methodology

-Two adjoining residential lots on Chestnut Street in Hereford Township are being sold together, offering a combined total of approximately 4.74 acres of level, vacant land.
-Set in a peaceful country setting within the Upper Perkiomen School District, the location provides an excellent opportunity to build a private residence, investment property, or retreat surrounded by nature.
-Both parcels are
+Two building lots on Chestnut Street in Hereford Township are being sold together, offering a combined total of approximately 4.74 acres of mostly tree-filled, vacant land.
+Set in a peaceful country setting within the Upper Perkiomen School District, the location provides an excellent opportunity to build a private residence, investment property, commercial building, or a retreat surrounded by

 Historic 1760 Farmhouse with unattached guest house, smoke house and 2-level barn situated on approximately 65 acres of rolling land.
 Land is located on both sides of street.
 Farmhouse and all are in need of repair.
 Property is being sold "as is".
 This property is currently under Clean & Green Act as well as Berks Nature.
 No further subdivisions will be allowed, nor can the use be changed from